Consistent-Teacher: Towards Reducing Inconsistent Pseudo-targets in Semi-supervised Object Detection: Conclusion

-In this supplementary material, we provide additional experimental quantitative results, model size comparison, as well as bounding boxes visualization further to support the effectiveness of our proposed \name.
-In addition, we delineate more experimental details, implementation information, and hyper-parameter settings of our method.
+In this supplementary material, we present more experimental quantitative results, a comparison of model sizes, and visualizations of bounding boxes, all of which serve to bolster the effectiveness of our proposed \name.
+Furthermore, we provide more details on our experimental methodology, implementation information, and hyper-parameter settings.
 Our code is also attached for your reference.